NORKA

 • Sebastian, baptized on November 12, 1753

-Jacob, Catharina, and his three sons arrived as colonists in Oranienbaum, Russia on July 17, 1766 aboard the sailing ship "Fortituda" commanded by John Scott.
+Jacob, Eva Catharina, and his three surviving sons from his first marriage arrived as colonists in Oranienbaum, Russia, on July 19, 1766, aboard the barque "Fortituda" commanded by John Scott.
 They are recorded in the transport list of colonists departing from St. Petersburg and arriving in Saratov.

-Jacob and his three sons are recorded in the 1767 Census of Norka in Household No. 182.
-Catharina is not listed in the census and apparently died en route to the settlement area.
+Jacob, a widower, and his three sons are recorded in the 1767 Census of Norka in Household No. 182.
+Eva Catharina apparently died beforehand.

 Sources